microsoft/Phi-3CookBook/md/04.Fine-tuning/FineTuning_AIStudio.md

 **Phi-3 Mini**

-You’ll be fine-tuning the pre-trained Phi-3 Mini model.
+You'll be fine-tuning the pre-trained Phi-3 Mini model.
 Make sure you have access to the model checkpoint (e.g., "microsoft/Phi-3-mini-4k-instruct").

 **Fine-Tuning Configuration**